AN/VRC-12

 The AN/VRC-12 is the lowest-numbered element of a family of vehicular VHF-FM synthesized vehicular radio communications systems developed by Avco Corporation and introduced around 1963 and used extensively by the U.S. military during the Vietnam War and for many years after.
 It replaced the earlier AN/GRC-3 through 8 series and was, in turn, replaced by the Single Channel Ground and Airborne Radio System (SINCGARS) in the early 1990s.
-The sets were manufactured by its original developer, Avco based in Cincinnati, Oh (originally by its Electronic & Ordnance Div., Evendale, Ohio), and Magnavox, Ft.
+The sets were manufactured by its original developer, Avco based in Cincinnati, Ohio (originally by its Electronic & Ordnance Div., Evendale, Ohio), and Magnavox, Ft.
 Wayne, Indiana (with LTV Electrosystems, Inc. and Memcor, Inc., supplying certain components, such as receivers and transmitters.)
 Texas Instruments was one of the principal bidders that proposed improved, ultra-reliable (failure-free) variant of VRC-12 in the late 1960s, but failed to win the competition.
 RCA bid for ultra-reliable variant in the early 1970s was also unsuccessful.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/VRC-12" designation represents the 12th design of an Army-Navy electronic device for vehicle two-way communications radio.
+The JETDS system also now is used to name all Department of Defense electronic systems.